esplusnin/Tracker/README.md

 + The application has a calendar, where you can take a particular day to show events with this date

 ### :stars: Future plans:
-+ Integrate possibility to update(change) main tracker's information
++ Integrate possibility to update (change) main tracker's information
 + Addition statistic service
 + Addition black theme
++ Covering by tests

 ### :telescope: Main technology:
 + MVVM